 Trekking is generally very rewarding and a lifetime experience.
-While trekking is not dangerous, safety should always be kept in mind.
-All trekking agencies at Bookmundi will always have a pre-trek meeting where among others safety will be discussed.
-We still recommend, however, that you prepare yourself as much as possible and go through the below trekking tips on health and safety.
+While trekking is not dangerous, health and safety should always be kept in mind.
+Whether you're going for the Everest Base Camp trek in Nepal, the Inca Trail in Peru, or wanting to trek Kilimanjaro in Africa, all tour companies on Bookmundi will always have been carefully selected, to ensure that you get an as good and safe trekking experience as possible.
+We still recommend, however, that you always prepare yourself as much as possible and go through the below information on health, safety and altitude sickness while trekking.
 They may come in handy.

 - Make sure you have proper clothing for all weather conditions.
 Please be prepared for adverse weather conditions and apply the mantra “better safe than sorry”.

 - Have insurance in place so that the expenses for a helicopter emergency evacuation or other emergency situations are covered, if needed.
 Please bring the insurance details with you.

 - The water is generally not clean, not even at high altitudes.
 Please therefore always bring water purifying tablets, carbon filters or alike.

 - Personal hygiene is important in order not to get sick.
 Hand sanitizer or disinfection gel will get you far.

 - Always bring you cell phone with you.
 It may not always catch connection when “out there”, but if it can and you need it, you’ll be glad you brought it.
 An alternative is to bring a satellite telephone (this is not a must though).